rafamrslima/100days-codeup/log.md

 ### Day 36/100
 Today I did a refactoring in the crypto-fetcher project, creating helpers in different folders in order to separate responsibilities and make the code cleaner.

+### Day 37/100
+Today I implemented basic jwt authentication in the crypto-fecther API by importing the jwt package into the application.
+I also created a basic controller and moved some code there to achieve better readability in the solution.